 HOME SALES ACTIVITY

-- Compared to the same period a year ago, price growth was most pronounced in Lewis County, where home prices were 18.8% higher than a year ago.
-Eleven additional counties experienced double-digit price growth as well.
+- When compared to the same period a year ago, price growth was strongest in Skagit County, where home prices were up 13.7%.
+Three other counties experienced double-digit price increases.

 DAYS ON MARKET

 - The average number of days it took to sell a home dropped three days compared to the same quarter of 2017.